Is It Possible to Play Games on Your Phone Although Flying?

 - Fortnite – No online servers, no battle royale fun.

-- Genshin Impact – A large game that heavily relies on cloud saves and updates.
+- Genshin Lasting results – A large game that heavily relies on cloud saves and updates.

 💡 Pro Tip: Download updates BEFORE your flight.
 Nothing is worse than opening a game mid-air only to be greeted with “Update Required.”

-2. Managing Motion Sickness: When Gaming Gets Too Real
+2. Overseeing Motion Sickness: When Gaming Gets Too Real

 Turbulence can make gaming feel like a VR experience gone wrong.
 If you’re prone to motion sickness, be mindful of how long you play and the type of game you choose.